• Things to do

 silchar assam

-Image Credit: Dr. Asim Kumar Chowdhury for wikimedia commons
+Image Credit: Dr. Asim Kumar Chowdhury for Wikimedia commons

-One of the most beautiful tourist places in Assam, Silchar will make your jaw drop with its enchanting landscapes.
+One of the most beautiful tourist places in Assam in December, Silchar will make your jaw drop with its enchanting landscapes.
 Located by the banks of Barak River, Silchar is profuse with nature’s splendour.
 The second largest town of Assam shares its borders with Mizoram, Bangladesh, Manipur and Barai Hills.
 This is the reason why it is culturally rich.
 The peaceful aura and bewitching landscapes make it one of the best places to see in Assam.

 Ideal Duration: 1 Day